auth0/docs/articles/hosted-pages/login/index.md

 All changes to the page's appearance and/or behavior will apply to **all** users shown this login page, regardless of the application or connection.
 Remember that the login page customizations are per **tenant** rather than per application.
 When necessary, you can provide different pages to different applications via a method discussed later in this document.

 ::: warning
 By default, `state` and `_csrf` parameters are included in the `config.internalOptions` object.
-If this object is removed or altered during customization, errors will result if you do not make sure that the `state` and `_csrf` parameters are included.
+If this object is removed or altered during customization, your tenant logs will show deprecation notes (`Legacy Lock API: This feature is being deprecated.
+Please refer to our documentation to learn how to migrate your application.`).
+Additionally, after **July 16, 2018**, the application will no longer work until the login page customizations are fixed.
 :::

 #### Parameters for the Authorize Endpoint